anujpandya3105/SocialAnalyticsHW-Unit-7-Assignment-Distinguishing-Sentiments-/README.md

 5. From the Data Frame created above , create 5 smaller data frames for each media company.
 This is done to render uniqueness to each comapny by allocating a unique color.
 6. Plot a scatter for each dataframe and add a legend to show what color represents a company.
 7. Use the data to plot a Bar Chart as well.
+#Note*** The Bar Chart is plotted based on the mean of the compound(Twitter Polarity)

 # Execution of program and outputs
 The program can be executed using Jupyter notebook by clicking run on every cell.
 The program will store the following